vboga25/VikramBoga-Portfolio/2/README.md

 # Wearable Assistive Device for the Visually Impaired: A Hands-free solution

-This project aims to develop a wearable assistive device to enhance mobility and independence for visually impaired individuals.
+This project, undertaken as the Capstone Project for my Bachelor's degree, aims to develop a wearable assistive device to enhance mobility and independence for visually impaired individuals.
 The system combines haptic feedback and voice navigation to provide real-time guidance, enabling users to navigate safely and efficiently.
 The primary objective was to create a user-friendly, cost-effective, and modern alternative to traditional white canes.

 <div style="text-align: center;">
   <img src="obstacle_avoid\assets\Phase1_WornOnPerson.jpg" alt="Obstacle avoidance module when worn on person's leg" style="width: 15%; display: inline-block; margin: 0 20%;">